 Phthalates are Endocrine disruptors.
 Using these products can interrupt our ability to loose weight.(3) They are chemicals found in cosmetics, scented candles, and plastics and can increase the risk of developing type 2 diabetes.
 According to a 2012 study, individuals with higher phthalate levels had roughly twice the risk of developing diabetes compared to those with lower levels.(2)

-It is common to find formaldehyde in cosmetic formulations such as shampoo, sunscreen, mouthwash, perfume, antibacterial hand soap, nail polish, candles and even products designed for children such as bubble bath.
-Formaldehyde is banned from cosmetics and toiletries in both Sweden and Japan and generally recognized as safe (GRAS) in the U.S. This is unacceptable because Formaldehyde is a known carcinogen.
+It is common to find formaldehyde in cosmetic formulations such as shampoo, sunscreen, mouthwash, perfume, antibacterial hand soap, nail polish, and even products designed for children such as bubble bath.
+Formaldehyde is banned from cosmetics and toiletries in both Sweden and Japan and generally recognized as safe (GRAS) in the U.S. Formaldehyde is a known carcinogen.

-Conclusion- Have a Happy Holiday this year without the added Toxic Scents!
-Avoid cheap and expensive perfumes or candles posing as having therapeutic properties.
+Conclusion- Choose to live without toxic scents.
+Avoid cheap and expensive perfumes, candles and non-organic skin care products posing as having therapeutic properties.
 Your wellness is determined by far more than your genes.
-Try Organic Essential Oils .

 copyright@2015,2016,2017,2018ConnieRogers All Rights Reserved